 The Geneva School Chapel

-In addition to these grammar school chapels, the upper school students (grades 7—12) will be joining them for all-school chapels on another 16 occasions.
-Once again the homilies will be themed to the church, focusing upon biblical images and metaphors such as the “bride of Christ” and “the body of Christ.”
+In addition to these grammar school chapels, the upper school students (grades 7—12) join with them for all-school chapels on another sixteen occasions.
+Once again the homilies are themed to the church, focusing upon biblical images and metaphors such as the “bride of Christ” and “the body of Christ.”
 These joint chapel services primarily celebrate significant times in the life of the school (opening and closing convocations, SALT Servathon) as well as those events in the life of Christ (Advent, Epiphany, Lent, Easter, etc.).
-This year, however, they will also incorporate the theme of the church.
 Parents are always welcome at all chapel services, but especially the joint chapel services that allow everyone at the main campus to come together in worshipful celebration.

 We believe that education is formation.
 That is to say, our mind, will, heart, character, soul, and loves are being formed each and every day by those who teach and the content studied.
 Through chapel we trust that the life of Christ will happily be more nearly formed in each of us.
 What greater blessing could we hope for than that?